jaspector

 No public online payment workflow identified.
 Contact County Permit Office for payment details.

-Typical inspection sequence: No public countywide general building inspection scheduling process found.
+Typical sequence: No public countywide general building inspection scheduling process found.
 Applicants should coordinate permit-specific inspections or closeout requirements through the Gonzales County Permit Office.

-Do I need a building permit in unincorporated Gonzales County, TX?
+01 Do I need a building permit in unincorporated Gonzales County, TX?

 Unincorporated Gonzales County does not have a blanket general building permit requirement for all structures.
 County controls are narrower and include floodplain development, OSSF/septic work, driveway access, county road bores, utility and pipeline installation, seismic work, subdivision regulation, and certain waterline permits.

-How much does a building permit cost in unincorporated Gonzales County, TX?
+02 How much does a building permit cost in unincorporated Gonzales County, TX?

+Building permit fees in unincorporated Gonzales County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.00 to $350.00 (varies by permit type and classification).
 Fees are calculated as: Flat fee by permit type and residential/commercial classification.

-How do I apply for a building permit in unincorporated Gonzales County, TX?
+03 How do I apply for a building permit in unincorporated Gonzales County, TX?

-1. Determine which county-controlled permit type applies.
+To apply for a building permit in unincorporated Gonzales County, TX, follow these steps: 1.
+Determine which county-controlled permit type applies.
 County permits include floodplain, septic, driveway, county road bore, seismic, utility and pipeline, subdivision, and waterline matters.
 2. Download the applicable county form from the permit page and complete the project-specific application packet.
 3. Submit the application and supporting materials to the Gonzales County Permit Office.
 4. Wait for county review.
 Floodplain applications require 5-7 business days for approval.
 5. Obtain county approval before starting the applicable regulated work.
 6. Complete any county-required inspections or closeout items for the specific permit type.

-How long does it take to get a building permit in unincorporated Gonzales County, TX?
+04 How long does it take to get a building permit in unincorporated Gonzales County, TX?